mikelor/jasper2/_posts/2023-03-21-msy-aus-roadtrip.md

 ![Shell Mound Road Tree.](/assets/images/travelogue/2023.03.MSYAUS/ShellMoundTree.png)

+Across the street from the cemetary, google maps highlights the "Photo Tree Des Allemands".
+While it's an interesting tree, I found the one above more photogenic.

 The second shot was of a broken cross grave marker in Shell Mound Cemetary.

 ![Shell Mound Cemetary, Des Allemands.
 Potential Shell Mound far backk on the right.](/assets/images/travelogue/2023.03.MSYAUS/ShellMoundCross.png)

 With my playlist rollin' and the scenery I was catchin' I was soon in the Bayou Mood, so I wrote this...
 <pre>
+Bayou Mood

 Headin' down the Delta
 Gonna see what I can find,
 Headin' down the Delta